Solved! Here’s What to Do if Your Amazon Package Is Stolen

 If the customer has a photo of the package on their doorstep, the seller may take their call sooner.
 They will ask for some details—the customer may need to verify that they contacted the carrier, and once the seller is certain the package did not arrive, they will likely issue a refund or send a replacement shipment.
 For larger or more expensive purchases, the seller may require a copy of a police report.

-Report the theft to the authorities.
+Report the theft to the authorities and contact your bank.

 Invest in ways of preventing porch pirates, such as a home security system.

 Visible security measures, such as doorbell cameras, security cameras, or indications that a security system is in place will often scare package thieves off before they even try.
-Their goal is to be quick and unobserved, so even the threat of being on-camera may help them decide to move on.
+Their goal is to be quick and stealthy, so even the threat of being on-camera may help them decide to move on.

 If the home has a doorbell camera enabled, the resident will get an alert on their mobile app before the thief makes it to the door, and they’ll have the time to shout, yell, or just quietly ask the person to leave the package alone because they’re being recorded on video.
 Generally, this kind of thief is not looking for interaction; they want to grab the package and go.
 Speaking to them through the doorbell camera can potentially save the package from theft.